quantilab/sharezone/README.md

 The quantlab repository for sharing code, slides, data, etc.

-## For downloading folders of QuantLunches, click on green button "Code" and "Download ZIP", then unpack.
+## For downloading folders, click on green button "Code" and "Download ZIP", then unpack.